GianMen91/personal_expense_tracker/README.md

 * **Equatable**: Simplifies equality comparisons in Dart objects, making BLoC events and states more efficient.
 * **Linting**: The project adheres to best coding practices using custom lint rules to maintain a clean codebase.
 * **Widget Testing**: Comprehensive widget tests ensure the stability and reliability of UI components.

-## Responsiveness
-The application is designed to provide a consistent and enjoyable experience across various screen sizes, from small mobile devices to large tablets.
-Whether in portrait or landscape mode, the app adapts seamlessly to offer an intuitive and engaging user interface.

 ## Instructions to Run the App